MiguelMAC006/applied-ai-system-project/README.md

 **What I learned:** Writing deterministic tests for a retrieval system forced me to think carefully about *what the system guarantees* versus *what it approximates*.
 I can guarantee catalog containment and no crashes on empty input.
 I cannot guarantee that a given query always returns a specific song — that depends on TF-IDF weights that shift as the corpus changes.
 The tests reflect that distinction: they assert properties (non-empty, in-catalog, high-energy song in top-3) rather than exact outputs.

+**Confidence scoring:** The 7.75-point score acts as a built-in reliability signal.
+High-signal queries (clear genre + mood keywords) produce scores of 5–6, indicating strong catalog alignment.
+Low-signal queries (no recognized genre or mood) top out near 1.7, honestly signaling a catalog gap rather than presenting a confident wrong answer.
+A score below roughly 2.0 is a reliable indicator that the query outran the catalog.

+**Human evaluation:** All three sample queries in this README were evaluated manually before publication.
+Two (gym/pop, chill/lofi) matched what an experienced listener would intuitively choose.
+The third (late-night drive) returned the defensible top pick but at a low score — confirming that low scores and honest degradation were correctly coupled.

+**Summary:** 19/19 automated tests pass.
+Confidence scores reliably distinguish strong catalog matches from poor ones.
+Every decision is logged.
+Human evaluation confirmed correct high-confidence behavior and appropriate low-confidence degradation on ambiguous queries.

 ---

 ## Reflection